blade-sp/windows-setup/README.md

 cp ./vanilla-clear/ ~/.glzr/zebar/
 ```

-2. Than disable other widgets in Zebar system tray.
+2. Then disable other widgets in Zebar system tray.

-### Old Zebar config

-Zebar removed `.yaml` config in [v2.2.1](https://github.com/glzr-io/zebar/releases/tag/v2.2.1), but if you want, you can still use it: [Old Zebar Config](./zebar-config.yaml)

 # Searching